tacha1/GithubSearch/README.md

 ## Support and contact details

 For any issues or questions, ideas or concern, please contact me on my e-mail: uwarosine10@gmail.com.

+### License

+MIT license

+Copyright (c) 2019 Moringa School

+Created with all the love in the world, enjoy it is free of charge.